Webstar: A Toitū enviromark diamond case study

 - Our Auckland site no longer requires Trade Waste certification as it does not generate any Trade Waste

-- We have reduced electricity and gas use significantly
+- We have reduced electricity and gas use significantly at both sites

 - We have opened up new sectors to sell into

 - Getting our staff much more involved so that they are instigating their own environmental initiatives including e-waste collections, chemical waste reduction, and enhancement and clean-up of local waterways.

 What advice would you give to other companies thinking of implementing an EMS?

 It may seem hard to get momentum at first but once the processes are in place, people do jump on board so stick with it.